-Motive is not required to prove liability for the commission of a crime, or for an offence to be punishable.
-Fault, whether in the form of intention or negligence, is however generally a requirement that must be proven.
+Motive is not required to prove liability for the commission of a crime or for an offence to be punishable.
+However, fault – whether in the form of intention or negligence – is generally a requirement that must be proven.

 Section 35 of PRECCA specifically provides that a South African court may have jurisdiction to prosecute a corruption offence outside of South Africa:

 POCA's ambit extends beyond the borders of South Africa – any conduct, whether occurring in South Africa or elsewhere, that meets the definition of racketeering in POCA, is also an offence in South Africa.
-Further, the definition of "unlawful activities" that features in many of the offences in POCA, includes unlawful conduct that constitutes a crime whether before or after the commencement of POCA and whether it occurred in South Africa or elsewhere.
+Further, the definition of "unlawful activities" that features in many of the offences in POCA includes unlawful conduct that constitutes a crime whether before or after the commencement of POCA and whether it occurred in South Africa or elsewhere.
+It is evident that POCA casts the net wide in terms of attracting culpability in relation to offences that may be committed outside the borders of South Africa.
+This extends to property that may have been used in the commission of an offence, under the POCA, in South Africa or elsewhere.

 South Africa has also enacted legislation with the specific purpose of facilitating co-operation with foreign enforcement authorities.
-See 2.5 Mutual Legal Assistance Treaties and Cross-Border Co-Operation below.
+See 2.5 Mutual Legal Assistance Treaties and Cross-Border Co-Operation.